An explanation of the different meanings of the English phrasal verb 'go on' from a native speaker, with lots of example sentences

 I have broken my leg, so I found it very difficult to get on the bus.

-It should be noted however that 'go on' is normally used to talk about a change of state or to start an activity e.g. 'to go on a diet' or 'to go on holiday'.
-We also use it to talk about fairground rides such as a roller coaster or a big wheel.
+Additionally, it should be noted that 'go on' is often also used to talk about a change of state or to start an activity e.g. 'to go on a diet' or 'to go on holiday'.

 EXTRA TIPS TO SOUND MORE LIKE A NATIVE